Assassination of William McKinley: Aftermath

-The aftermath of the assassination saw a backlash against anarchists; the Buffalo police announced soon after the shooting that they believed Czolgosz had not acted alone, and several anarchists were arrested on suspicion of involvement in the attack.
-Czolgosz mentioned his contacts with Emma Goldman during the interrogation; authorities arrested her family to give her incentive to turn herself in, which she did on September 10.
-She spent nearly three weeks in jail; she, like all other arrestees thought to have conspired with Czolgosz, was released without charge.
+The aftermath of the assassination saw a backlash against anarchists.
+The Buffalo police announced soon after the shooting that they believed Czolgosz had not acted alone, and several anarchists were arrested on suspicion of involvement in the attack.
+Czolgosz mentioned his contacts with Emma Goldman during his interrogation; authorities arrested her family to give her incentive to turn herself in, which she did on September 10.
+She spent nearly three weeks in jail.
+She, like all other arrestees thought to have conspired with Czolgosz, was released without charge.
 Anarchist colonies and newspapers were attacked by vigilantes; although no one was killed, there was considerable property damage.
 Fear of anarchists led to surveillance programs which were eventually consolidated in 1908 as the Federal Bureau of Investigation.
 Anti-anarchist laws passed in the wake of the assassination lay dormant for some years before being used during and after World War I, alongside newly passed statutes, against non-citizens whose views were deemed a threat.
-Among those deported in December 1919 was Goldman, who did not have United States citizenship.
+Among those deported in December 1919 was Goldman, who did not have American citizenship.

 Leech believed the nation experienced a transition at McKinley's death:

 The new President was in office.
 The republic still lived.
 Yet, for a space, Americans turned from the challenge and the strangeness of the future.
 Entranced and regretful, they remembered McKinley's firm, unquestioning faith, his kindly, frock-coated dignity; his accessibility and dedication to the people: the federal simplicity that would not be seen again in Washington ...
 [After McKinley's death,] old men came to the [White House] on errands of state and politics, but their primacy was disputed by the young men crowding forward.
 The nation felt another leadership, nervous, aggressive, and strong.
 Under command of a bold young captain, America set sail on the stormy voyage of the twentieth century.